fredluz/narrative/memory-bank/techContext.md

 *   **Cross-Platform Compatibility:** Ensuring UI components and native features work consistently across iOS, Android, and Web.
 *   **Offline Support:** No indication of offline support currently.
 Data operations likely require an active internet connection.
 *   **State Management Complexity:** As the application grows, managing state across contexts, hooks, and local state might become complex.
+*   **Serverless Function Cold Starts:** Cloudflare Workers generally have very low cold start times, but it's a factor to be aware of for user experience.

 ## 5. Tool Usage Patterns
 *   **Supabase Client:** Likely initialized once (e.g., in `lib/supabase.ts`) and used across various service files (`journalService.ts`, `tasksService.ts`, etc.).
 *   **AI Clients:** `OpenAI` (for DeepSeek) and `GoogleGenerativeAI` clients are instantiated within the relevant Agent classes (`ChatAgent`, `SuggestionAgent`).
 *   **Custom Hooks:** Used extensively to encapsulate feature-specific logic and state (e.g., `useJournal` for journal data, `useSuggestions` for suggestion interactions).
-*   **Services:** Provide a clear API for interacting with backend resources, separating data logic from UI and state management.
+*   **Services:** Provide a clear API for interacting with backend resources (Supabase), separating data logic from UI and state management.
+*   **Cloudflare Workers:** Used for specific backend tasks requiring secure API key handling or potentially heavier computation offloaded from the client (e.g., transcription proxy).
+Wrangler CLI used for development and deployment.